F0laf0lu/LibraryApi/README.md

     - python manage.py runserver

-## Running Tests

-To run the tests for the API, execute the following command:
+5. To run the tests for the API, execute the following command:

     - python manage.py test